actix/book/actix-web/src/sec-4-1-extractors.md

 ## Multiple extractors

-There are two way to use multiple extractor for the same handler.
-Actix provides extractor implementation for tuples which elements provide `FromRequest` impl.
+Actix provides extractor implementation for tuples (up to 10 elements) which elements provide `FromRequest` impl.

 For example we can use path extractor and query extractor at the same time.